An ad-free and cookie-free website.

-We show how UFS stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Pulp & Paper industry.
+We show how UFS stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Pulp Mills industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Domtar is a leading provider of a wide variety of fiber-based products including communication, specialty and packaging papers, market pulp and absorbent hygiene products.
 With approximately 8,800 employees serving more than 50 countries around the world, Domtar is driven by a commitment to turn sustainable wood fiber into useful products that people rely on every day.
 Domtar’s annual sales are approximately $5.2 billion, and its common stock is traded on the New York and Toronto Stock Exchanges.
 Domtar’s principal executive office is in Fort Mill, South Carolina.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)